December 28, 2006

 > my_object.send :say_hello, "world"

-The rubydoc for send says nothing of this, and there is some debate on the mailinglist as to whether Ruby 1.9's send will maintain this behavior.
+The rubydoc for send says nothing of this, and there is some debate on the mailinglist as to whether Ruby 1.9's send will behave this way.